 Freak’n Genius CEO Kyle Kesterson is interviewed at his company’s booth at CES.

 A traveler checks out Amazon’s new “Kindle’ Kiosk” at the Las Vegas airport.

-Yahoo CEO Marissa Mayer at CES.
+Yahoo CEO Marissa Mayer.
 (GeekWire File Photo)

 John Legend performs at Yahoo’s keynote at CES.

 Macklemore & Ryan Lewis perform at a private AT&T party at CES.

 Taylor’s CES celebrity moment with Seattle’s own Ryan Lewis.

 The CES 2014 ice fountain features two funnels — one for juice and another for vodka, both eventually combining into a glass and then consumed by journalists.